oasis-open/openc2-oif-orchestrator/orchestrator/transport/mqtt/ReadMe.md

 * `to`: Actuator profile name + the location of the MQTT broker.
 The transport on the device side uses this to route the message to the proper actuator
 * `from`: orchestratorID + the location of the MQTT broker for return sending.
 The Orchestrator-side transport is listening on a topic using the orchestratorID for responses.
 * `content_type`: The content_type of the message, contains the encoding type.
 * `correlationID`: Identifier for this specific command being sent.
-Needed for orchestrator to relate repsonse with original command.
+Needed for orchestrator to relate response with original command.
 * `created`: Timestamp for when the message was initially created by the orchestrator.

 The body is the content of the OpenC2 Command/Response.

 ## MQTT Topics
 - The MQTT transport is subscribed to a [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) that is related to the actuator that the OpenC2 message should be routed to.
-The current convention is topic=actuatorProfileName (eg. openc2_isr_actuator_profile).
+The current convention is topic=actuatorProfileName (e.g. openc2_isr_actuator_profile).
 - The environment variable `MQTT_TOPICS` is a string of comma-separated topics (lists are unsupported) that can be appended to when new actuators are added.
 The `MQTT_TOPICS` variable is preset to contain the topics relating to the included default actuator(s).

 ## Broker Location